-Pancreatic metaplasia is a non-cancerous change that involves a group of cells changing to become more like the specialized cells normally found in the pancreas.
-Pancreatic metaplasia is commonly found in the esophagus, stomach, and small bowel where it can mimic other types of abnormal growths.
+Pancreatic metaplasia is a non-cancerous condition that is not serious on its own.
+However, it can mimic other types of abnormal growths.
 For this reason, doctors often perform a procedure called a biopsy to rule out more serious conditions.
-In the esophagus, pancreatic metaplasia can look similar to a condition called Barrett’s esophagus.
+For example, in the esophagus, this type of change can look similar to a condition called Barrett’s esophagus.